You Can't Afford Transportation to Your Doctor's Appointment.

 Bus passes – Full cost of bus or public transit passes

-Taxi vouchers – Cost of taxi to medical appointment
+Taxi vouchers – Cost of taxi to medical appointments

 Train tickets – For regional transportation